Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 The first step of your SaaS sales funnel should be getting eyeballs on your product.
 This works best when collaborating with marketing.

-You may find that customers are initially excited, but then feel they don’t learn enough to convince them to engage further.
-If that’s the case, you can update your educational materials and marketing strategy to better teach leads exactly how your product or service works.
+For instance, you may find that customers are initially excited, but then feel they haven’t learned enough to want to engage further.
+If that’s the case, you can update your educational materials (e.g. a knowledge center with online courses) and optimize your marketing strategy to better teach leads exactly how your product or service works.

 2. Engagement